Print centric

 This also includes XML that can be used for other applications or input into a content management system.
 This process can be done semi-automatically.
 Crius Group uses the structure in Framemaker or InDesign to create XML.
 Only a one-time conversion needs to be written.

-Improve your publishing company's production and editorial activities
+Improve your publishing house’s production and editorial activities

-Follow us on social media
+Follow us on our social media

 Crius Group © 2025